tannewt/wa-law.org/bill/2021-22/hb/1218/1/README.md

 1. Each citation for a violation specified in RCW 18.51.060 which is issued pursuant to this section , or a copy or copies thereof, shall be prominently posted, as prescribed in regulations issued by the director, until the violation is corrected to the satisfaction of the department up to a maximum of one hundred twenty days.
 The citation or copy shall be posted in a place or places in plain view of the patients in the nursing home, persons visiting those patients, and persons who inquire about placement in the facility.

 2. **The department shall require a nursing home that is subject to a stop placement order or limited stop placement order under RCW 18.51.060 to publicly post in a conspicuous place at the nursing home a notice that the department has issued a stop placement order or limited stop placement order for the nursing home, including the date of the stop placement order or limited stop placement order, the conditions placed upon the nursing home's license, and the phone number to contact the department for further information.
 The notice must remain posted until the department has terminated the stop placement order or limited stop placement order.**

+## Section 10
+> This section adds a new section to an existing chapter [18.51](/rcw/18_businesses_and_professions/18.051_nursing_homes.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.051_nursing_homes.md) for context.

+1. The department shall require each nursing home to:

+    a.
+Create and regularly maintain a current resident roster containing the name and room number of each resident and provide a written copy immediately upon an in-person request from any long-term care ombuds;

+    b.
+Create and regularly maintain a current, accurate, and aggregated list of contact information for each resident and the resident representative, if any, of each resident.
+The contact information for each resident must include the resident's name, room number, and, if available, telephone number and email address.
+The contact information for each resident representative must include the resident representative's name, relationship to the resident, phone number, and, if available, email and mailing address;

+    c.
+Record and update the aggregated list of contact information for each resident and the resident representative of each resident, if any, upon receipt of new or updated contact information from the resident or resident representative; and

+    d.
+Upon the oral or written request of any long-term care ombuds, provide a copy of the aggregated list of contact information for each resident and resident representative within 48 hours directly to the requesting long-term care ombuds, by electronic copy to the email address or facsimile number of the requesting long-term care ombuds.

+2. In accordance with the federal older Americans act, federal regulations, and state laws that govern the state long-term care ombuds program, the department shall inform nursing homes that:

+    a.
+Any long-term care ombuds is authorized to request and obtain from nursing homes the information required by this section in order to perform the legal functions and duties of long-term care ombuds;

+    b.
+The state long-term care ombuds program and all long-term care ombuds are considered a "health oversight agency," so that the federal health insurance portability and accountability act and chapter 70.02 RCW do not preclude nursing homes from providing the information required by this section when requested by any long-term care ombuds;

+    c.
+The information required by this section, when provided by a nursing home to a requesting long-term care ombuds, becomes property of the state long-term care ombuds program and is subject to all state and federal laws governing the confidentiality and disclosure of the files, records, and information maintained by the state long-term care ombuds program or any local long-term care ombuds entity; and

+    d.
+The nursing home may not delay or refuse to provide the resident roster, the contact information for a resident or resident representative, or the aggregated list of contact information for each resident and the resident representative, if any, of each resident, on any basis, including on the basis that the nursing home must first obtain consent from one or more of the residents or resident representatives.

+3. Nothing in this section shall interfere with or diminish the authority of any long-term care ombuds to access nursing homes, residents, and resident records as otherwise authorized by law.

+4. For the purposes of this section, "resident representative" has the same meaning as in RCW 70.129.010.

+## Section 11
+> This section adds a new section to an existing chapter [18.51](/rcw/18_businesses_and_professions/18.051_nursing_homes.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.051_nursing_homes.md) for context.

+1. [Empty]

+    a.
+Each nursing home must be responsive to incoming communications, including answering telephones from 8:00 a.m. to 5:00 p.m., seven days per week, and responding promptly to phone and electronic messages.

+    b.
+Each nursing home must have a communication system that allows for telephone contact after the hours identified in (a) of this subsection for:

+        i.
+Family, medical providers, and others; and

+        ii.
+Emergency contact to and from nursing home staff.

+2. Each nursing home must maintain a sufficient quantity of telephones and other communication equipment to ensure that residents have 24-hour access to communications with family, medical providers, and others.
+The telephones and communication equipment must provide for auditory privacy, not be located in a staff office or station, be accessible to a person with a disability, and not require payment for local calls.
+A nursing home is not required to provide telephones at no cost in each resident room.

 ## Section 12